dd32/td-gh-ex/readme.txt

 the following extra features:

  - Pre-installed menu and content colors
+ - Responsive
  - Custom sidebars
  - Support for post thumbnails
  - Similar posts feature
  - 4 widgetized areas in the footer
- - Slideshow using Post Meta  .
+ - Slideshow using Post Meta
  - Custom footer
+ - Translation Ready

 # Basic Setup of the Theme.